mwshinn/PyDDM/doc/quickstart.rst

    :language: python
    :lines: 4-13, 17-18

-Solution objects represent correct and erred probability distribution functions over time.
+Solution objects represent the probability distribution functions over time for choices associated with upper and lower bound crossings.
+By default, this is "correct" and "error" responses, respectively.
 We can generate psuedo-data from this solved model with the :meth:`~.Solution.resample` function:

 .. literalinclude:: downloads/simple.py
    :language: python